 After a hearty breakfast on the ship, we’ll dock mid-morning at Ålesund, a town that spreads out across a string of islands.

-As we approach the shore, you might first notice the distinctive style of architecture.
-Every detail of the buildings, from the bright colours to the rounded spires, was inspired by the Art Nouveau style, which was popular in the early 1900s.
+As we approach the shore, you might notice the distinctive architecture.
+Every detail of the buildings, from the bright colors to the rounded spires, were inspired by art nouveau style, which was popular in the early 1900s.
 Almost the entire town received a makeover in the style when it was rebuilt after a major fire in 1904.

-As you leave the waterfront, you’ll find yourself in a fairy-tale town, wandering narrow streets lined with unique houses.
-If your camera’s memory card isn’t already full after this, you can get impressive photos of the archipelago from the nearby Mount Aksla viewpoint.
+As you leave the waterfront, you’ll enter a fairy-tale town, filled with narrow streets lined with unique houses.
+If you don’t fill up your camera’s memory card with this, snap some impressive photos of the archipelago from the nearby Mount Aksla viewpoint.
 The 418 steps leading there might look intimidating, but the views are well worth the effort.

 Viking historyThe Hardangerfjord, Haugesund

-At 179 kilometres in length, it is the second longest fjord in the country, and fifth longest in the world.
+At 111 miles long, it is the second longest fjord in the country, and fifth longest in the world.

-The stunning waterway is one of Norway’s finest.
-See mountain scenery everywhere you look, with the white peaks that tower over the fjord being reflected in the shimmering water below.
+This stunning waterway is one of Norway’s finest.
+Mountain scenery is everywhere you look, with white peaks towering over the fjord and reflecting off the shimmering water below.

-The region is famous for its apple products, from jams and juice to its award-winning cider, which one food writer described as ‘Nordic Champagne’.
+The region is famous for its apples, used in jams and juice to award-winning cider, which one food writer described as ‘Nordic champagne’.

-We’ll reach Haugesund, the ‘Home of the Viking Kings’ in the afternoon.
+We reach Haugesund, the ‘Home of the Viking Kings’, in the afternoon.
 The nickname is inspired by sites such as St. Olav’s Church, built in 1250 by King Håkon Hå.
-There’s also Haraldshaugen, a national monument reputed to be the first king’s burial site.
+We also have Haraldshaugen, a national monument reputed to be the first king’s burial site.

-Why not step back in time to the Viking Age at Nordvegen Visiting Centre which features exhibitions presented by a fictional Harald Fairhair himself?
+Why not step back in time to the Viking Age at Nordvegen Visiting Center, which features exhibitions presented by a fictional Harald Fairhair himself?